 The Aggregate-Demand Doom Loop: Precautionary Motives and the Welfare Costs of Sovereign Risk

 Sovereign debt crises coincide with deep recessions.
 I propose a model of sovereign debt that rationalizes large contractions in economic activity via an aggregate-demand amplification mechanism.
 The mechanism also sheds new light on the response of consumption to sovereign risk, which I document in the context of the Eurozone crisis.
-By explicitly separating the decisions of households and the government, I examine the interaction between sovereign risk and the precautionary savings motive.
+By explicitly separating the decisions of households and the government, I examine the interaction between sovereign risk and precautionary savings.
 When a default is likely, households anticipate its negative consequences and cut consumption for self-insurance reasons.
-The resulting shortage in aggregate spending worsens economic conditions through nominal wage rigidities, boosting default incentives and restarting the vicious cycle of high spreads and low demand.
-I study the implications of this feedback mechanism in a model where the government of a small open economy borrows from foreign lenders but some of the debt is held by heterogeneous domestic savers subject to uninsurable idiosyncratic income risk.
-I calibrate the model to Spain in the 2000s and find that about a third of the output contraction is caused by default risk.
-More generally, sovereign risk exacerbates volatility in consumption over time as well as across agents, creating large and unequal welfare costs even if default does not materialize.
+Such shortages in aggregate spending worsen economic conditions through nominal wage rigidities and boost default incentives, restarting the vicious cycle.
+I calibrate the model to Spain in the 2000s and find that about half of the output contraction is caused by default risk.
+More generally, sovereign risk exacerbates volatility in consumption over time and across agents, creating large and unequal welfare costs even if default does not materialize.